akshaybadola/itlab2018/docs/3-concluding_python.md

 Generally with small code i.e. below a 1000 LOC, it isn't usually that difficult to debug, but if your codebase grows above that, you'll need to learn how to use  the debugger.

+#### ipdb
+There's another debugger which is slightly friendlier in terms of interface, and it's called `ipdb`.
+It is basically the `ipython` interface plus `pdb`.
+You can get a similar interface if you're trying to debug in `ipython` and use `%pdb` magic command.

 ### 3. Generators and generator expressions
 (Some part of this section is borrowed from <https://wiki.python.org/moin/Generators>)

 "Generator functions allow you to declare a function that behaves like an iterator, i.e. it can be used in a for loop."
 What it means, is that usually when you speak of an **iterator**, you're iterating over a structure.
 But what if you were looping over an infinite structure?
 What if you want to iterate over the same structure but in a random manner?
 What if you wanted to create a sequence instead of iterating over a fixed sequence?

 For all these purposes, you have to use the **iterator** pattern.
 You can make any class _iterable_ by adding two functions to it: `__iter__` and `__next__`.

 Consider the following code
 ```python